Cycling the Lot Valley bike route or La véloroute de la vallée du Lot from from Aiguillon to Cahors. By Richard Peace.

 Self-guided rides in the Lot Valley

-Many tour companies offer self-guided rides througout the Lot Valley, often combined with itineraries that take in the southern reaches of the Dordogne.
-See our Organised tours section and, in particular, the locally run Lot Cycling Holidays.
+Many tour companies offer self-guided rides throughout the Lot Valley, often combined with itineraries that take in the southern reaches of the Dordogne.
+See our Organised tours section.